mlatu-lang/lyam/an_intro_to_lists.md

 "woot"
 ```

 Watch out when repeatedly using the `append` function on long strings.
-WHen you put together two lists (even if you append a single element to a list, for instance: `[1,2,3] [4] append`), internally, Mlatu has to walk through the whole list of the leftmost parameter of `append`.
+When you put together two lists (even if you append a single element to a list, for instance: `[1,2,3] [4] append`), internally, Mlatu has to walk through the whole list of the leftmost parameter of `append`.
 That's not a problem when dealing with lists that aren't too big.
 But putting something at the end of a list that's fifty million entries long is going to take a while.
 However putting something at the beginning of a list using the `cons` function is instantaneous.

 ```shell
 $ mlatu script "'A' \" SMALL CAT\" cons"